eltacodeldiablo/RiskofCatan/README.md

 ## Army Movement and Battle ##

-- Armies are placed on hexes, they move, attack, and defend according to Risk battle rules.
+- Armies are placed on territories (hexes); they move, attack, and defend according to Risk battle rules.
     - Unlike Risk, troops must be situated in the same space as the people they are attacking unless otherwise specified (look at unit types).
     - Unlike Risk, there isn't a minimum of one troop staying behind.
 - Armies may only move one space unless it is the cavalry unit (look at unit types).
-- Armies may only move in territories (hexes) adjacent to roads/settlements/cities.
+- Armies may only move in hexes adjacent to roads/settlements/cities.
 - Armies cannot move into through a hex that is occupied by an opponent.
     - They are forced to contest and sit until resolved or retreat back to previous hex.
 - At the end of your turn, you may redeploy as many troops as you desire from one hex to any other hex, as long as there is a complete path of supply lines and trade routes connecting them.